BeskarDev/nexus-rpg/docs/07-magic/01-magic-spells.md

 | --- | --- | --- | --- | --- | --- | --- |
 | Focus Cost | 0 Focus | 2 Focus | 4 Focus | 6 Focus | 8 Focus | 10 Focus |

+### Spell Damage

+Many spells deal damage to one or more creatures.
+The first effect of a spell for a given SL usually lists it's spell damage, describing something like “Deals +X damage”.
+Similarly to weapons, spells also multiply their spell damage with increasing SL.
+Though, while for weapons this is described implicitly in the Attacking section, each spell lists their total spell damage for each SL directly within it's effect.

+When a spell's effect lists “+X damage” or “+X HP”, also add your Spell Base Damage to that number.

 ## Spell Concentration

 Some spells require Concentration to be cast.
 These spells most often have continuous effects that last for a certain duration.
 You can only concentration on once such spell at a time.
 Each time you take damage, while concentrating on a spell, you have to roll Spirit + Fortitude.
 If you fail this roll, your spell ends immediately.
 The difficulty of the roll depends on the amount of damage that you took.